EswarKishore0203/IBM-Watson/README.md

 - Tentative: tentative	A person's degree of inhibition	[Questionable, doubtful, or debatable]

 #### 3.8.4.
 Explain how Tone Analyzer service is different from the Natural Language Understanding - Sentiment Analysis and Emotion Insights service
-- NLU - Sentiment Analysis doesn't give you deep insight into authors personality/state.
+- NLU - Sentiment Analysis doesn't give you deep insight into authors personality.
-- Emotion Insights service is only part of functionality provided by Tone Analyzer.
+- with NLU-Emotion Insights one can compute emotions for arbitrary phrases of the document(aka targets), whereas Tone Analyzer can compute emotions only on document level or on sentense level.

 References:
 https://www.ibm.com/watson/developercloud/tone-analyzer/api/v3/